The Pretrial Hearing is a Critical Step in a Criminal Case

 A pretrial conference typically occurs in all felony and misdemeanor prosecutions.
 In a misdemeanor, the pretrial follows the arraignment.
 In a felony, the district court judge sends the case to the Circuit Court if they find probable cause to believe the defendant committed a felony.
 Once the case gets to Circuit Court, a pretrial is scheduled right after the felony arraignment.
 A pretrial in a criminal case can be used by a defense lawyer to advocate for their client, negotiate a resolution, seek dismissal, discuss discovery issues, and much more.

 A pretrial conference in a criminal case is an opportunity for the defense lawyer to talk with the prosecutor about the case and the charges.
 Generally, the lawyers meet during or before a pretrial conference.
 The defendant does not participate or attend the meeting, although they must be at the court for the hearing.
-In most cases, the parties appear before the judge following the meeting to advise them on the status of the case.
+In most cases, the parties appear before the judge following the meeting to advise them on the case status.
 There can be one pretrial in a criminal case or several depending on many factors, including the complexity of the case, the potential sentence and any sentencing options, other related cases pending in different courts, the need to expedite or delay litigation, and much more.

 Felony and Misdemeanor Plea Negotiations

 In many cases, plea negotiation discussions occur at the pretrial conference.
 Although there are many cases where plea negotiations occur outside the courthouse, the defense lawyer does some of their most important work at this critically important meeting.
 An experienced, successful attorney intensely prepares before the pretrial conference to ensure they are in the best position to negotiate and persuade the prosecutor to resolve a case favorably.
 The lawyers with LEWIS & DICKSTEIN, P.L.L.C. take the time to discuss the case with the prosecution and provide documentation to the prosecutor before the pretrial in a criminal case, when possible, to make the hearing as productive as possible.
-Where a less experienced attorney, a court-appointed lawyer, or a bargain attorney may plan to show up and “wing it,” our team takes great care to prepare for the pretrial conference in advance of the hearing by working together to formulate the most persuasive arguments possible.
+Where a less experienced attorney, a court-appointed lawyer, or a bargain attorney may plan to show up and “wing it,” our team takes great care to prepare for the pretrial conference before the hearing by working together to formulate the most persuasive arguments possible.

-Trial Negotiations at the Pretrial
+Trial Negotiations at the Pretrial in a Criminal Case

 There are also cases where the client may have no interest in entering a plea and accept nothing less than dismissal or trial.
 When this is the plan, we will talk with the prosecutor about the trial process to determine how we can get our client the greatest possible advantage.
 Important trial decisions are often based on information obtained during the pretrial in a criminal case.
 For example, the defense lawyer will need to determine whether the trial should be bench or jury, whether to stipulate to evidence, whether the qualifications of an expert are satisfactory, and much more.